GLOBAL-MARKETS-Sterling, stocks rise as markets bet Britain will remain in EU

 "My guess is, the rally we've seen this week is probably 'buy on the rumor' and that if they do vote to remain I wouldn't expect to see much more in the way of upside," said Ed Keon, managing director and portfolio manager for QMA.

-Safe-haven government bond prices edged lower, pushing yields up.
-Ten-year German bonds yielded 0.095 percent and U.S. Treasury yields rose to 1.744 percent .
+Safe-haven government bond prices edged lower, pushing up yields.
+Ten-year German bonds yielded 0.095 percent and U.S. Treasury yields rose to 1.735 percent .

 The bullish tilt was reflected elsewhere.
-The main U.S. stock market "fear-gauge," the VIX volatility index, dropped the most in more than 6 months, down 18.5 percent.
-Safe-haven gold fell 0.6 percent to $1,258.86 an ounce, hitting a two-week low.
+The main U.S. stock market "fear-gauge", the VIX volatility index, dropped the most in 5 months.
+Safe-haven gold fell 0.4 percent to $1,261.21 an ounce before hitting a two-week low.

-The euro zone currency also climbed against the dollar, briefly breaking $1.14 and last trading up 0.8 percent at $1.138.
-That pushed the dollar index, which tracks the U.S. currency against six rival currencies, down 0.4 percent.
+The euro zone currency also climbed against the dollar, briefly breaking $1.14 and last trading up 0.5 percent to $1.135.
+That pushed the dollar index, which tracks the U.S. currency against six rival currencies, down 0.2 percent..

+Oil prices rose in volatile trade, with investors less worried about prospects for the global economy.
+Brent crude was up 35 cents, or 0.8 percent, at $50.23 a barrel.

-Additional reporting by Marc Jones in London Carolin Valetkevich in New York and Lisa Twaronite in Tokyo; Editing by Nick Zieminski and Dan Grebler
+Additional reporting by Marc Jones in London Carolin Valetkevich in New York and Lisa Twaronite in Tokyo; Editing by Larry King and Nick Zieminski